mayankdutta/programming_basics/incremental model.md

-- prioritises requirements of system and implements them in groups.
+- The whole requirement is divided into various builds.
+- Multiple development cycles takes place & each cycle is divided into small manageable units called modules.
+- Each module undergo analysis, design, coding & testing.
-- each subsequent release of system adds function to the prev. release, until all designed functionalities have been implemented.
+- Working version is produced during the first module & each release adds new functionality to the product release.

 #### adv
 - uses divide and conquer breakdown of tasks.
 - high risk or major functions are addressed in the first incremental cycles.